-Figures from the D&D Miniatures line have been utilised in different games from Wizards of the Coast, including the Dungeons and Dragons Basic Game, Hero scape and the Dungeons and Dragons prepackaged games Castle Ravenloft, Wrath of Ashardalon and The Legend of Drizzt.
+Figures from the D&D Miniatures line have been utilized in different games from Wizards of the Coast, including the Dungeons and Dragons Basic Game, Hero scape, and the Dungeons and Dragons prepackaged games Castle Ravenloft, Wrath of Ashardalon and The Legend of Drizzt.
 Wizards of the Coast ended the creation of D&D Miniatures in 2011.

 This energizing scope of huge beasts includes the most famous Dungeons and Dragons animals.

 With paws and scales and beating wings, with ground-breaking breath Weapons of discharge, corrosive, and lightning, barely any rivals can coordinate the savagery or malevolence of these frightening mythical serpents.
 Delivered in restricted amounts, they are premium figures accessible for just a constrained time after each discharge.